vicenteherrera/kubernetes_tutorial/docs/05_helm.md

 ### Installing prometheus-operator Helm chart

 Helm uses a packaging format called *charts*.
 A chart is a collection of files that describe a related set of Kubernetes resources.
-The default location for Helm charts are their GitHub repository at: https://github.com/helm/charts.git
+The default location for Helm charts is their GitHub repository at: https://github.com/helm/charts.git

 You can update the list of charts available using: